arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

     brew uninstall arangodb

-However, in case you started ArangoDB using the launchctl, you need to unload it before uninstalling the server:
+However, in case you started ArangoDB using the _launchctl_, you need to unload it before uninstalling the server:

     launchctl unload ~/Library/LaunchAgents/homebrew.mxcl.arangodb.plist